-In Fig. 6, results obtained by the use of the vote technique for the change detection problem are presented.
-Concerning the comparison between the vote approach and the method based on the statistical criterion of Eq.
-(27), both methods give very satisfactory similar results.
+In Figure 6 are given results obtained by the use of the vote technique, for the change detection problem.
+As it concerns the comparison between the vote approach and the method based on the statistical criterion of the Equation (27), both methods give very satisfactory similar results.
 The main advantage of the vote approach is that only sites providing confirmation of the decision map are used, while in the global statistical criterion opposite decisions are also taken into consideration.
-On the other hand, the vote technique requires a very large amount of computations.
+On the other hand the vote technique requires a very larger ammount of computations.